pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/prminterface/nf-prminterface-exgetprminterface.md

 ## -description

-This routine calls gets the PRM interface.
+This routine fills a caller-provided structure with pointers to system-supplied routines that comprise the PRM interface.

 ## -parameters

-### -param Version
+### -param Version [in]

-Supplies the interface version being requested.
+A ULONG value that specifies the interface version.
+Set to 1 for Windows 11, version 24H2.

-### -param InterfaceOut
+### -param InterfaceOut [out]

-Pointer to a [PRM_INTERFACE](./ns-prminterface-prm_interface.md) structure to receive the functions.
+A pointer to a caller-supplied [PRM_INTERFACE](./ns-prminterface-prm_interface.md) structure which, on output, contains pointers to functions that support PRM operations.

 ## -returns